SciWilro/HPmodelframework/README.md

 Code and files for reproducing the analysis in de Abreu e Lima et al. (2017).

 Note that the package 'caret' has many dependencies.
 Allow your machine for installation of additional packages when prompted.
 I highly recommend using R Open or other parallel-based computational methods, it might take 1-2 days to run the models.

+script.R - contains all the code necessary to reproduce my results

+metabolicData.txt - TSV input file worked on in 'script.R', contains all metabolic profiles (n = 1400) from hybrids and inbreds

+biomassData.txt - TSV input file worked on in 'script.R', contains the biomass (FW) values per hybrid (n = 392) as well as the corresponding trial assignments ('2010' and '2012').